 Obligations under the Human Rights Act 1998 21, the Equality Act 201022, (including the Public Sector Equality Duty23), and their local multi-agency safeguarding arrangements are maintained and any breaches are tackled appropriately.

-Safe recruitment procedures (including an online search on any shortlisted candidates), are in place and reviewed annually
+Safe recruitment procedures (including consideration for an online search on any shortlisted candidates which they will be informed about), are in place and reviewed annually

 All staff (paid and unpaid) have an up to date enhanced Disclosure and Barring service (DBS) certificate.
 All those carrying out teaching roles will require an additional check to ensure they are not prohibited from teaching.

+Ongoing vigilance beyond the recruitment process to ensure safety and welfare of children is embedded in all of our processes and procedures to ensure deterrent and prevention of abuse, challenges inappropriate behaviour.

 A Single Central register (SCR) is monitored to ensure it meets statutory requirements (Please see our Recruitment Policy).
 All staff leavers will be deleted from our current SCR